 - Skip the email.
 Walk to a co-worker instead of leaving a voicemail or sending an email.

 - Take it on the road.
 If you travel for work, plan ahead.
 Bring your jump-rope or choose a hotel that has fitness facilities.
 If you're stuck in an airport waiting for a plane, grab your bags and take a walk.

 There's no single best way to fit physical activity into your day.
 Do what works for you, but make daily physical activity a habit you keep.

 See more In-depth

-- Getting started: Tips for long-term success.
-American Heart Association. http://www.heart.org/HEARTORG/GettingHealthy/PhysicalActivity/StartWalking/Getting-Started---Tips-for-Long-term-Success_UCM_307979_Article.jsp.
-Accessed July 3, 2013.
+- Getting started: Tips for long-term exercise success.
+American Heart Association. https://www.heart.org/en/healthy-living/fitness/getting-active/getting-started---tips-for-long-term-exercise-success.
+Accessed May 22, 2019.

 - Fitting in fitness.
 American Cancer Society. https://www.cancer.org/healthy/eat-healthy-get-active/get-active/fitting-in-fitness.html.
 Accessed May 23, 2019.

 - Daily tips to help keep your family active.
 American Heart Association. https://www.heart.org/en/healthy-living/fitness/getting-active/daily-tips-to-help-keep-your-family-active.
 Accessed May 23, 2019.

 - AskMayoExpert.
 Physical activity (adult).
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Laskowski ER (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Accessed May 24, 2019.